K O N S T E R L I E

 "Konsterlie employs medical diagrams of the human body, taking already abstracted anatomical information and reinterpreting it in an intuitive and expressionistic manner.
 The artist utilizes a variety of techniques, including spray painting through stencils and accidents involving controlled drips and fluid staining of the canvas.
 Konsterlie transforms what might be merely grotesque into the strangely beautiful, with compositions that speak of the fragility of the human body."

-Richard Klein, Exhibitions Director Aldrich Contemporary Art Museum
+--Richard Klein, Exhibitions Director Aldrich Contemporary Art Museum